CommandPost/CommandPost-Website/index.md

 macOS Catalina also requires **Screen Recording** permission.

 Customisable & Virtual Touch Bar support currently doesn't work on the new **16-inch MacBook Pro**.
-We are actively working on a fix.
+This is fixed in the beta releases and will ship soon.

 ---